spring1843/go-dsa/README.md

 [![Coverage Report](https://coveralls.io/repos/github/spring1843/go-dsa/badge.svg?branch=main)](https://coveralls.io/github/spring1843/go-dsa?branch=main)
 [![Go Reference](https://pkg.go.dev/badge/github.com/spring1843/go-dsa.svg)](https://pkg.go.dev/github.com/spring1843/go-dsa)

 Welcome to **Data Structures and Algorithms in Go**! 🎉 This project is designed to serve as a dynamic, hands-on learning resource for exploring data structures and algorithms using the Go programming language.
-We aim to provide practical, executable content for learners seeking to deepen their understanding in these critical areas of computer science.
+We aim to provide practical, executable content for learners seeking to deepen their understanding of these critical areas of computer science.

-* Completely free, community driven and continuously evolving
+* Completely free, community-driven, and continuously evolving
-* Executes and comes with 100% test coverage, ensuring high level of quality
+* Executes and comes with 100% test coverage, ensuring a high level of quality
-* Ability to use in your favorite IDE, editor or web browser
+* Ability to use in your favorite IDE, editor, or web browser
-* Pure Go, no third party libraries, Guaranteed forward compatibility
+* Pure Go, no third-party libraries, Guaranteed forward compatibility

 ## 📚 Table of Contents